azzamsa/awesome-lisp-companies/README.md

 ### France

+- [Planisware](https://planisware.com), a web based Product and Project Management (PPM) solution, using Allegro CL.
+  - used by over 250 of the Forbes Global 2000 companies
+  - Nicolas Vilars, Marketing Director, says "Allegro CL is an incredibly good language to develop true versatile, clever applications.
+Allegro CL is used mainly to interpret the rules included in Planisware 5, and enables the company to quickly design powerful functions."
+"Planisware is the fastest growing application in its category (PPM), due largely to the outstanding design flexibility enabled by Lisp." says Vilars. [source](https://franz.com/success/customer_apps/knowledge_mgmt/planisware5.lhtml)
 - [Sony Computer Science Laboratories Paris](https://www.csl.sony.fr/), VUB Artificial Intelligence Laboratory in Brussels
   - developed an open source framework in Common Lisp for conducting experiments on language evolution: [Babel](https://emergent-languages.org/).
 Their Gitlab: https://gitlab.ai.vub.ac.be/ehai/babel-core.
 [Source](https://mailman.common-lisp.net/pipermail/pro/2019-April/001686.html).